AjayAjishaa/Contiguous/README.md

 <p align="center">
 Probably my last project of 2025, wishing you a great end of year!<br>
 It's not very impressive, but we all start somewhere, right?

+I plan to learn and understand all the allocators in order to create a small allocator library using TMP and CRTP Mixin ;)
 </p>